bwosh/CarND-Behavioral-Cloning/README.md

 The accuracy also seem to converge after epoch 80.

-# Results - Autonomous drive
+# Validation Results - Autonomous drive

-After training the model the simulator was used in autonomus drive mode.
+Having overfitted model might end badly on data from outsithe the dataset.
+That's why the simulator was used in autonomus drive mode with usage of trained model.

+Modified code from [Udacity Project's repository](https://github.com/udacity/CarND-Behavioral-Cloning-P3) was used:
+- [drive.py](./drive.py) to communicate with simulator.
+- [video.py](./video.py) to generate the output video.

 Result frames generated automatically merged into video:
 [![video](./images/2019_11_03_21_32_46_309.jpg)](./images/video.mp4)

-Similar recording of autonomus drive, this time taken from screen capture - it can be said it works in realtime. (this is h265 encoded video to keep it reasonably small)
+Similar recording of autonomus drive taken from screen capture can be seen below.
+It can be said it works in realtime. (this is h265 encoded video to keep it reasonably small):
 [![video](./images/unity_screenshot.png)](./images/unity.mp4)

 # Discussion

+### Data augmentation

+[TODO]

+### Cross-entropy training

+[TODO]

+### Regularization

+[TODO]

+### Data collection

 [TODO]